Highlights of the Collection - Take Two

 *Ansel Adams - The John Muir Trail (1938)

 Signed and separately inscribed copy of the limited first edition.
-Among the most beautiful and physically impressive books in the Collection, by one of the century’s most important conservationists.
+Among the most beautiful and physically impressive books in the Collection, by one of the 20th century’s most important conservationists.
 [Link]

 Richard Pough - Audubon Bird Guide: Eastern Birds (1946)

-Pough was among the most influential conservationists of the 20th century, pioneer of legal conservation measures for private landowners, founder of Open Space Institute, and founding president of The Nature Conservancy.
+Pough was among the most influential conservationists of the 20th century, a pioneer of legal conservation measures for private landowners, founder of the Open Space Institute, and founding president of The Nature Conservancy.
 This guide, a signed copy, was popular and highly praised in part due to the naturalistic illustrations by Don Eckleberry.
 [Link]

 *Marjory Stoneman Douglas - The Everglades: River of Grass (1947)